DSpace/RestContract/processes-endpoint.md

   "type": "filetypes",
   "_links": {
     "self": {
       "href": "/api/system/processes/10/filetypes"
     }
   }
 }
 ```

 Status codes:

 * 200 Ok - if the request succeed
 * 401 Unauthorized - if you are not authenticated and the process was not started by an anonymous user
 * 403 Forbidden - if you are not logged in as a repository administrator or the user that has started the process
 * 404 Resource Not Found - if the specified process id doesn't exist

 ## Execution File Output (using type identifier)

 **GET /api/system/processes/<:process-id>/files/<:type>**

-Returns a single file of the specified process with the provided type (the type matches on the dspace.process.filetype metadata field of the bitstream)
+Returns a single file of the specified process with the provided type (the type matches on the dspace.process.filetype
+metadata field of the bitstream)

 Status codes:

 * 200 Ok - if the request succeed
 * 401 Unauthorized - if you are not authenticated and the process was not started by an anonymous user
 * 403 Forbidden - if you are not logged in as a repository administrator or the user that has started the process
 * 404 Resource Not Found - if the specified process id or file type doesn't exist

 ## Search Methods

 ### Search processes by Property

 **GET /api/system/processes/search/byProperty**

 This supports a basic search of the processes

 The supported parameters are:

 * page, size [see pagination](README.md#Pagination)
 * sort, options are startTime, endTime
 * userId: optional, the uuid of the eperson who started the process.
 If not specified, all processes will be returned
 * scriptName: optional, limit the returned processes to the specified script
 * processStatus: optional, limit the returned processes to the specified status.
-The possible `status` values are `SCHEDULED`, `RUNNING`, `COMPLETED` and `FAILED`
+The possible `status` values
+  are `SCHEDULED`, `RUNNING`, `COMPLETED` and `FAILED`

 Return codes:

 * 200 OK - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only system administrators can access the processes
+Only system administrators can access the
+  processes

 ### Retrieve own processes

 **GET /api/system/processes/search/own**

 This return the list of owned processes, i.e. the processes that have been started by the current, logged-in, user

 The supported parameters are:

 * page, size [see pagination](README.md#Pagination)

 Return codes:

 * 200 OK - if the operation succeed
 * 401 Unauthorized - if you are not authenticated

 ## Execution Deletion

 **DELETE /api/system/processes/<:process-id>**

-The will delete the process and associated files and output.
-Only processes with states of `SCHEDULED`, `COMPLETED` and `FAILED` can be deleted.
+This will delete the process and associated files and output.
+Only processes with states of `SCHEDULED`, `COMPLETED`
+and `FAILED` can be deleted.

 Support for stopping a process can be included in a future version.

 Status codes:

 * 201 Created - if the operation succeed
 * 404 Not found - if the processes doesn't exist
 * 422 Unprocessable Entity - If the process is running

 ## Script Invocation